Culture shock! Grand Sumo comes to London

 Mum and Dad twigged early on that I was crazy about animals, so when I was about eight years old we got a cat.
 It was a Siamese, and boasted an impressive pedigree.
 The neighbours thought we were getting above ourselves, way too big for our boots.
 Why couldn’t we make do with a tabby or a basic black-and-white job, just like everyone else down our street, they demanded peevishly.

 In truth, however, the choice of a pedigree-toting Lilac Point Siamese had little to do with social pretentiousness.
 Rather, it was a simple matter of financial logic.
-“Our Mo,” as we called him, had a slightly mis-shaped (square-ish) head, meaning he would never win prizes on the show circuit.
+Smokey – or “Our Mo,” as we usually called him – had a slightly mis-shaped (square-ish) head, meaning he would never win prizes on the show circuit.
 As a result we got him dirt cheap, and could therefore afford to eat for the rest of the week!

 Our Mo, c1966